mazehall/mazehall-proxy/README.md

 Mazehall-proxy is a dynamic reverse proxy.

-* written in coffeescript -> javascript
+* written in coffee-script -> javascript
 * on top of [redbird proxy][redbird] -> http-proxy
 * websocket ready
 * dynamic registration over websockets